 As our access to information is improving, we need better strategies to filter, process, and organize the information.
 A robust personal knowledge management strategy helps ingest knowledge selectively, without spiraling down a bad case of FOMO.

-We’ve mentioned Elon Mask’s “semantic tree” several times on the blog.
+We’ve mentioned Elon Musk’s “semantic tree” several times on the blog.
 And it couldn’t be more relevant when discussed in the context of knowledge management.

 The rest of us ordinary mortals are left with a bottom-up approach.